Kagami/mpv.js/README.md

 ### Linux

-* Either ask your users to install `libmpv1` with package manager (depend on it if you have e.g. PPA).
-See also pitfalls section.
+* Either ask your users to install `libmpv1` with package manager (depend on it if you have e.g. PPA); see also pitfalls section
-* Or compile static `libmpv.so` with e.g. [mpv-build](https://github.com/mpv-player/mpv-build).
+* Or compile static `libmpv.so` with e.g. [mpv-build](https://github.com/mpv-player/mpv-build)

 ## Pitfalls